When Shenzhen Metro employee Gao Junzhang first arrived in Addis-Ababa four years ago, the local transit situation was less than efficient.

 The day-to-day operation and maintenance of the network have been delegated to consultants from the Shenzhen Metro, who have been asked to train local staff to take over roles ranging from driver to signal-reader after their departure, scheduled for 2019.
 Gao intimates that the transition has not been without hiccups.
 To date, the AALRT consists of a north-south and an east-west electric tram line, running from the suburbs to the city center, a total of 34 kilometers of track, some elevated above the confluence of cars, auto-rickshaws, and diesel-guzzling minibuses.

 Financial difficulties have impeded the network from running at full potential.
 While China typically funds the construction of its overseas rail projects, its partners in developing countries often pick up the tab for operations.
-In a survey published by the Institut français des relations internationals in 2017, passengers cited overcrowding, long wait times between trains, and lack of safe road-crossings to access stations factors that deter them from riding more often, though on the whole, the passenger volume has increased since the system open: Up to 150,000 tickets are sold each day, and the system mainly serves commuters, students, and low-income workers.
+In a survey published by the Institut français des relations internationals in 2017, passengers cited overcrowding, long wait times between trains, and lack of safe road-crossings to access stations factors that deter them from riding more often, though on the whole, the passenger volume has increased since the system opened: Up to 150,000 tickets are sold each day, and the system mainly serves commuters, students, and low-income workers.

 These losses are familiar to Chinese Belt and Road projects—its Sri Lankan airport and Indonesian HSR projects have been plagued by loan issues—but they haven’t reduced China’s enthusiasm for the AALRT.
 Four more phases of the project are already planned, consisting of additional lines and line extensions.
 “The local economic situation means we can’t develop as fast as the public wishes,” Yang admits, “but going forward, we think our plans will include more detailed coordination with other local traffic options and travel habits.”